znxftw/dotfiles/Extras.md

 This script can be used to quickly add a new upstream remote to the specified git repo.
 The name of the new remote is hardcoded to `upstream`.
 The rest of the url remains the same with just the username switched to the specified username.

-## approve-fingerprint-sudo.sh

-This script is useful in macos to enable TouchId as an authentication mechanism even while running command-line tools.
-Before running this script, the usual mechanism is for a prompt to appear in the terminal window itself where one has to type in the whole long password.
-After this script is run, the user is prompted by the touchId modal dialog instead of having to type a really long password.
-Note:

-* This script is idempotent ie it can be run any number of times safely, it will not corrrupt the system.

 ## capture-prefs.sh

 This script is useful to capture the preferences of the known applications (both system-installed and custom-installed applications) using the `defaults read` command.
 It can be used to both export the preferences/settings (from the old system) or import them (into the new system).
 As of version 2.0.4, added a new shell function to help with the above called: `find_and_append_prefs`.